raweber42/42_core/born2beroot/cheatsheet.md

 ### Check that '/var/log/sudo/' exists and has at least one file
 - You should see a history of the commands used with sudo
-- run one command with sudo and check that it was registered
+- run one command with sudo and check that it was registered by running `sudo ls /var/log/sudo` and the inner repositories
 </br>

 ## UFW